EIGRP Tutorial – Basic concept explained

 Hello packets/messages

-EIGRP uses Hello packets to discover potential EIGRP neighbors and maintain the EIGRP neighbors.
-EIGRP uses the multicast address 224.0.0.10 for the destination in the hello packets.
+EIGRP uses hello packets to discover potential EIGRP neighbors and to maintain them.
+EIGRP uses the multicast address 224.0.0.10 as the destination address in hello packets.

 Hello timer

-By default, EIGRP generates hello packets every 5 seconds.
-This time interval is known as the hello timer.
-If required, you can adjust this timer.
+By default, EIGRP generates hello packets every 5 seconds, a period known as the hello timer.
+This interval can be adjusted as needed.

 Hold timer

-The hold timer is the amount of time a router tells others to waits before they can declare it dead.
-Once a neighbor is declared dead, EIGRP removes it from the neighbor table and recalculates all routes that depend on it.
-The default value of this timer is three times (5 * 3 = 15 seconds) of the hello timer.
-You can also adjust this value.
+The hold timer specifies the duration a router instructs others to wait before considering it unreachable.
+Once a neighbor is declared unreachable, EIGRP removes it from the neighbor table and recalculates all dependent routes.
+The default hold timer is three times the hello timer, typically 15 seconds.
+This value is configurable.

 EIGRP metric